 Still looking for answers?
 Try searching for what you seek or ask your own question.

 1 answer • 19 Jan 2010

-I have heard that the side-effects causing sunburn can stay in the body for a few months after taking the full dosage.
+I am concerned about sunburn and I have heard that the side-effects causing sunburn can stay in the body for a few months after taking the full ...

 I take ambien and trazadone for sleep.
 On ambien for a few nights and face feels itchy and like sunburn

 2 answers • 18 Feb 2012